 Citizens of an EU member state are, by default, citizens of the European Union and enjoy settlement rights across the EU based on the TFEU (Article 20) and Charter of Fundamental Rights (Chapter V).
 It’s one of the key reasons why EU citizenship is so valuable for many non-European individuals.
 EU passports have greater power, i.e. they unlock free access to a long list of countries across the globe.

 Some EU member states have successfully implemented their Citizenship-by-Investment (CBI) programmes enabling affluent individuals to gain EU nationality in return for considerable investment.
-Cyprus made the first shot, closely followed by Malta.
+Cyprus was the first to create a citizenship by investment program in Europe, closely followed by Malta.
 Other EU states took the lead with residency programmes as well: Bulgaria, Greece, Latvia, Portugal, Spain and more.

 During financial disturbances, many EU countries are looking to improve their positions with CBI programmes.
 Greece, for one, intends to launch the programme aiming to mitigate the country’s glaring debts.
 Since 2013, Greece has issued over 4,000 residence permits to foreign investors.
 Now, it may be the right time to step up and offer citizenship to wealthy migrants.